 Simple (But Highly Effective) Closet Organizing Ideas

-There's no single best or correct way to organize your closet.
+There's no single best or “correct” way to organize your closet.
 Some people prefer to hang shirts according to color and then by sleeve length.
 And some like the aesthetic of hanging clothes in similar groups by length, with shorter pieces on one end of a rod and longer pieces, such as dresses, on the opposite end.
+The key is to find a method that works for you—it’ll help you stay organized over time.

 - Make a rainbow with all blues, yellows, reds and other colors in groups